Over recent years, a lot of Chinese manufacturers are trying to grab a piece of the cordless stick vacuum pie.

 Carpet (Deep Cleaning)

 Here’s where the soft roller brush shines – cleaning hard floors.
 The beauty of this tool is the default power setting is enough in most cases to pick up small to medium-sized dirt.

-It helps maximize run time to its fullest which is over 47 minutes.
-That’s a lot of time for cleaning floors even in more than one room.
+It helps maximize run time to its fullest, which is over 47 minutes.
+That’s a lot of time for cleaning floors, even in more than one room.

 The biggest issue for me would be how the F8 clogs up when cleaning large stuff like Cheerios.
 It will clog up.
-The issue isn’t the lack of suction of agitation, but the narrow pathway leading to the dust cup.
+The problem isn’t the lack of suction of agitation, but the narrow pathway leading to the dust cup.

 Carpet Cleaning Test

 When it comes to surface cleaning, the Roidmi F8 did a superb job cleaning Quaker oats as it was able to clean most of it on low pile carpet.

 The Roidmi F8 is a capable vacuum that can clean dirt on the carpet.
 It surprised me with its score on the deep cleaning tests I did – at 92.1% on low pile carpet.

 Now let’s look into how the Roidmi F8 compares with the brand it’s chasing – Dyson.
 Roidmi has made a lot of claims about their vacuums, and this is where the rubber meets the road.
 How does it compare, and can it outperform it?

 Roidmi F8 vs. Dyson V10